GuilleGF/PHP-Tools/README.md

 ```

 ## Enum
-PHP Enum implementation inspired from [`SplEnum`](http://php.net/manual/es/class.splenum.php) because it is not integrated to PHP, you have to install it separately.
+PHP Enum implementation inspired from [`SplEnum`](http://php.net/manual/es/class.splenum.php) and based on project [`myclabs/php-enum`](https://github.com/myclabs/php-enum) because it is not integrated to PHP, you have to install it separately.

 Using an enum instead of class constants provides the following advantages: